Acamptonectes: Speeton Clay

 Acamptonectes is known from rocks dating to the Hauterivian stage of the Lower Cretaceous (approximately 133 to 129 million years old) in the Speeton Clay Formation of England, which is composed of claystone and mudrock, and is generally about 100–130 m thick.
-The Acamptonectes holotype came from the D2D beds and the specimen NHUMK R11185 came from the slightly older D2C beds.
+The Acamptonectes holotype came from the D2D beds and the specimen NHMUK R11185 came from the slightly older D2C beds.
 Material preserved in these sediments is sometimes reworked from the underlying older Valanginian rocks rather than originating from the Hauterivian.
 The holotype of Acamptonectes is partially articulated, as were some nearby crinoid fossils, indicating the specimen was not reworked and genuinely came from the Hauterivian.
-Carbon-13 concentration (δ13C levels in the Speeton Clay Formation increased during the Valanginian and the early Hauterivian.
+Carbon-13 concentration (δ13C) levels in the Speeton Clay Formation increased during the Valanginian and the early Hauterivian.
 This may have occurred when land submerged by rising sea levels released carbon-13 into the oceans.
 Concentrations of oxygen 18 (δ18O), however, increased during this time, indicating an episode of cooling; specifically, δ18O levels in belemnite fossils indicate the temperature of the Speeton Clay was about 11 C at the beginning of the Hauterivian, rose to 15 C during the middle part of this stage, and reverted to 11 C by its end.
 Evidence of photosynthetic organisms indicate the Speeton Clay environment was at least partially located in the photic zone (the layer in the ocean that light reaches).

 Numerous other organisms have been recovered from the Speeton Clay Formation; many of these were borers, including foraminiferans, fungi, chlorophyte algae, and various animals such as sponges, polychaetes, brachiopods, barnacles, bivalves, and echinoids.
 In addition to the crinoids, other invertebrates in the Speeton Clay Formation are represented by a wide variety of ammonites and belemnites.
 While both bony fish and cartilaginous fish—the latter group represented by sharks and rays of various types—are known from the Speeton Clay, they are poorly preserved and not very abundant.
 Marine reptiles are uncommon in this formation; other than Acamptonectes, they are represented by some fragmentary plesiosaur remains.